 18 So Paul still remained a good while.
 Then he took leave of the brethren and sailed for Syria, and Priscilla and Aquila were with him.
 He had his hair cut off at Cenchrea, for he had taken a vow.
 19 And he came to Ephesus, and left them there; but he himself entered the synagogue and reasoned with the Jews.
 20 When they asked him to stay a longer time with them, he did not consent, 21 but took leave of them, saying, "I must by all means keep this coming feast in Jerusalem; but I will return again to you, God willing."
 And he sailed from Ephesus.

 Paul Returns to Antioch and Begins the Third Missionary Journey

 22 And when he had landed at Caesarea, and gone up and greeted the church, he went down to Antioch.
 23 After he had spent some time there, he departed and went over the region of Galatia and Phrygia in order, strengthening all the disciples.

 Apollos Preaches at Ephesus

-24 But a certain Jew, Apollos by name, an Alexandrian by race, an eloquent man, who was mighty in the scriptures, arrived at Ephesus.
-25 He was instructed in the way of the Lord, and being fervent in his spirit, he spoke and taught exactly the things concerning Jesus, knowing only the baptism of John.
-26 And he began to speak boldly in the synagogue.
-And Aquila and Priscilla, having heard him, took him to [them] and unfolded to him the way of God more exactly.
-27 And when he purposed to go into Achaia, the brethren wrote to the disciples engaging them to receive him, who, being come, contributed much to those who believed through grace.
-28 For he with great force convinced the Jews publicly, shewing by the scriptures that Jesus was the Christ.
+24 Now a certain Jew named Apollos, born at Alexandria, an eloquent man and mighty in the Scriptures, came to Ephesus.
+25 This man had been instructed in the way of the Lord; and being fervent in spirit, he spoke and taught accurately the things of the Lord, though he knew only the baptism of John.
+26 So he began to speak boldly in the synagogue.
+When Aquila and Priscilla heard him, they took him aside and explained to him the way of God more accurately.
+27 And when he desired to cross to Achaia, the brethren wrote, exhorting the disciples to receive him; and when he arrived, he greatly helped those who had believed through grace; 28 for he vigorously refuted the Jews publicly, showing from the Scriptures that Jesus is the Christ.